 5. where the Balancing Market was not suspended, the Balancing Price;

-(iAA) For each Trading Interval in each Trading Day during the 12 calendar months, before the end of the seventh day from the start of the Trading Day:
+(iB) For each Trading Interval in each Trading Day during the 12 calendar months, before the end of the seventh day from the start of the Trading Day:

 1. the Offers by Market Participant;